What is DUELink?

 DUELink product catalog includes sensors, actuators, and displays that can harmonically work together!

-We are just getting started and there is already a catalog with 100s of modules available.
+The growing catalog includes 100s of available modules.
 We dream of a day where there is a DUELink module for every single technology and need.
 We are not doing it alone!
 Third-party modules are encouraged.
 We have open Specifications to help you make your own.

 If you do not want to deal with tiny chip soldering, we have a very tiny module for you called Stick.
 Another one is Stamp, which is the size of, you guessed it, a stamp!